 Consider a three-dimensional body of mass m as shown in Fig. B/1.
 The mass moment of inertia I about the axis O-O is defined as where r is the perpendicular distance of the mass element dm from the axis O-O and where the integration is over the entire body.
 For a given rigid body the mass moment of inertia is a measure of the distribution of its mass relative to the axis in question, and for that axis is a constant property of the body.
-Note that the dimensions are $(mass)(length)^2$, which are kg·m2 in SI units and lb-ft-sec2 in U.S. customary units.
-Contrast these dimensions with those of area moment of inertia, which are $(length)^4$, m4 in SI units and ft4 in U.S. customary units.
+Note that the dimensions are (mass)(length), which are kg·m in SI units and lb-ft-sec in U.S. customary units.
+Contrast these dimensions with those of area moment of inertia, which are (length), m in SI units and ft in U.S. customary units.